flexewebs/whitepapers/README.md

 ## Superhumans are beyond super heroes

 Super heroes inspired humanity back in 80s and 90s.
 They are no longer enough to keep us going.
 Superhumans are real world humans with extraordinary abilities that are useful for us all.
 Superhumans bring us real world soulutions needed for humanity to make the essential leaps forward.

+## Superhumans live with integrity

-## Superhumans are creators
+## Superhumans are superabundant

-## Superhumans are integral and congruent
+## Superhumans create
+Powerful creators

-## Superhumans are polymathic
+## Superhumans are polymaths

 ## Superhumans speak truth

-## Superhumans are multi-perspectival

-## Superhumans care deeply
+## Superhumans care

 ## Superhumans propagate aspirations

-## Superhumans network with many people
+## Superhumans network

 ## Superhumans evolve humanity